 Which companies are covered by the Fairwork principles?

 Fairwork distinguishes between two types of these platforms.
-The first, is ’geographically-tethered’ platforms where the work is required to be done in a particular location such as delivering food from a restaurant to an apartment, driving a person from one part of town to another or cleaning.
-We call these ‘gig work platforms’.
-The second is ’cloudwork’ platforms where the work can, in theory, be performed from any location via the internet.
+The first, is location-based platforms where the work is required to be done in a particular location such as delivering food from a restaurant to an apartment, driving a person from one part of town to another or cleaning.
+The second is cloudwork, or online work, platforms where the work can, in theory, be performed from any location via the internet.

 What about when companies outsource operations to other enterprises?